vmware-tanzu/concourse-kpack-resource/README.md

 ## Source configuration

-Each resource corresponds to a kpack image resource on an kubernetes cluster
+Each resource corresponds to a kpack image resource in an kubernetes cluster

 ```
 resources: